Call-for-Code-for-Racial-Justice/bias-detection-engine/README.md

 * Otis Smart PhD - AI Data Scientist - Machine Learning

 ## 2. Overview - Bias & Disparity Detection Engine (BDDE) for Open Sentencing Solution Federal US Sentencing Commission Data Sets Only
 The Bias & Disparity Detection Engine (BDDE) will be powered by IBM’s AI Fairness 360 functionality, refined to specifically isolate disparity in Federal sentencing outcomes of Black vs. White defendants.
-The BDDE assesses disparity by comparing the average months of incarceration, prescribed in Federal Sentencing Guidelines, against a historical profile of actual sentences for similar Federal charges, aggregated by racial demographics
+The BDDE assesses disparity by comparing the average months of incarceration, prescribed in Federal Sentencing Guidelines, against a historical profile of actual sentences for similar Federal charges, aggregated by racial demographics.

 ### Problem Statement - Why deployment of this type of disparity detection technology is critical